 - Subscribe and unsubscribe rates

-- Content performance measurements like engagement and reach on the site all up as well as throughout landing pages
+- Content performance measurements like engagement and reach

 - Email and SMS open rates and click rates